maciekpojedynski/matrix-learning/README.md

 This project is a Python tool that analyzes mathematical functions of two variables, computes critical points, builds the Hessian matrix, and classifies local extrema (minimum, maximum, saddle point).

-The application also supports batch processing of multiple functions from CSV files and exporting results to a PostgreSQL database.Repozytorium z kodami i notatkami do nauki NumPy i operacji na macierzach.
+The application also supports batch processing of multiple functions from CSV files and exporting results to a PostgreSQL database.

 ## 📂 Project Structure